jun-jie-sun/jun-jie-sun.github.io/_pages/about.md

 * Skill 6: Experimental OperationsOther Skills
   * Office software.
   * Video production and editing
-  * More skills in development to meet your needs…
+  * … (More skills in development to meet your needs.)

 Future Plan
 ======